 Researchers at Unit 42 believe that hackers will continue to expand the capabilities of the malware, especially to identify vulnerabilities in various cloud systems.

-In January 2021, the cybersecurity experts at SentinelOne announced that macOS computers have long been used by fraudsters for hidden cryptocurrency mining.
-For five years, OSAMiner has evaded detection.
+In January 2021, the cybersecurity experts at SentinelOne announced that some macOS computers have long been used by fraudsters for hidden cryptocurrency mining.
+OSAMiner has managed to evade detection for 5 years!

 Malicious software appeared on the network no later than 2015.
 It was distributed through bootleg games and other programs, including League of Legends and Microsoft Office for Mac.
 OSAMiner primarily targets China and the Asia-Pacific region.